Zeiss Victory Review: 9 Reasons to Buy Today! (And one reason you shouldn’t)

 The best does not come cheap!

-Normally priced around $2,500, the Zeiss Victory has the ability to cause some fights with your spouse if it’s purchased without a lot of thought and consideration.
+Usually priced around $2,500, the Zeiss Victory can cause some fights with your spouse if it’s purchased without a lot of thought and consideration.

 If you are not in a financial position to spend more on binoculars that my mortgage payment, this is probably not the optic for you.